$500,000 Settlement For a School Teacher Who Suffered Disabling Spine Surgeries Following an Automobile Accident.

 Permanently and Totally Disabled (PTD) under the Louisiana Workers’ Comp Act will pay two-thirds of the injured worker’s Average Weekly Wage (as defined).
 There is a cap for the maximum weekly rate set for each year.
 The worker must be unable to engage in any employment or self-employment and must prove by clear and convincing evidence that the employee is physically unable to engage in any employment or self-employment.

 Factors that may assist in a finding of disability include:

 Accidental death & dismemberment insurance (AD&D) pays a lump sum benefit to policyholders and their dependents when the policyholder dies from an accident or loses hearing, vision, or limbs in an accident.
 AD&D policies only cover accidental death but may provide for double indemnity—paying double the face value of the policy – under certain circumstances.
 These policies are usually supplemental to life insurance and are relatively low-cost compared to other insurance policies.

-At the Law Offices of J. Price McNamara, we have had some remarkable success with ERISA and Disability Cases.
+At J. Price McNamara ERISA Insurance Claim Attorney, we have had some remarkable success with ERISA and Disability Cases.
 Remember, in any of these cases, you may appeal a denial—but you need an experienced ERISA disability attorney to handle your appeal.